Please read the following guidelines in full before submitting an application. For further questions, please refer to the FAQ below.

 The club advisor(s) must work with staff to submit a mutually agreed upon Trailblazer Outdoor Club Work Plan at the beginning of each semester.

-If funds have already been awarded, recipients must not spend grant funds until the change has been approved by the Council.
+If funds have already been awarded, recipients must not spend grant funds until the change has been approved by the Commission.

-If the club advisor leaves the recipient school, the school must confirm this change with the Council and detail which teacher will be taking over as club advisor.
-In this instance, recipient schools must not spend grant funds until the change has been approved by the Council.
+If the club advisor leaves the recipient school, the school must confirm this change with the Commission and detail which teacher will be taking over as club advisor.
+In this instance, recipient schools must not spend grant funds until the change has been approved by the Commission.

 Grant funds will be sent directly to the school system.